oyeluckydps/PC_jokespace/judges/judges_post_development_summary.md

     *   **Enhanced Prompting**: The category assignment now uses enhanced prompts with detailed analysis frameworks to reduce bias and improve accuracy.
 Categories are randomized to prevent position bias.
 3.  **Factor Identification**:
     *   Based on the assigned categories (or all factors if "Independent"), relevant evaluation factors are selected.
 Factors are specific criteria like "Originality," "Setup-Punchline Cohesion," etc., loaded from `factors_to_judge_joke.xml`.
 Each factor has a description and positive/negative examples.
+    *   **Data Structure Optimization**: Factor selection now uses `FactorDescription` objects containing only factor names and descriptions for DSPy calls, while maintaining access to full `FactorData` objects (with examples) for scoring.
     *   If no relevant factors are found for a category, that category might be dropped for the joke.
 4.  **Factor-Based Scoring**:
     *   Each relevant factor is scored on a scale of 0-5.